 Our water maintenance employees must be trained and licensed by the Oklahoma State Department of Health prior to working our water system.
 Employees must pass exams covering math, chemistry and state regulations; public health and safety are also major topics.

-Water Line Voluntary Warranty Program
+Service Line Voluntary Warranty Program

 The City of Moore is pleased to announce a relationship with Service Line Warranties of America (SLWA) to offer the National League of Cities (NLC) Service Line Warranty Program to homeowners.
-The NLC Service Line Warranty Program offers voluntary warranty protection at an affordable price for water lines in the event of a failure.
+The NLC Service Line Warranty Program offers voluntary warranty protection at an affordable price for sewer and water lines in the event of a failure.

 “Homeowners are burdened with many expenses and providing peace of mind in the event of a service line failure is important since repairs could cost thousands of dollars,” said Brooks Mitchell, City Manager.
 “This program is not only affordable, but the added convenience factor should be very appealing to busy homeowners.”